lunanfoldomics/Cinnamon-GUI/README.md

 | SI    | 4     |

 The classes have been abbreviated to letters to make the various output more readable.
 They correspond respectively to the five classes 'Discheratotic', 'Koilocytes', 'Metaplastic', 'Parabasal', and 'Superficial-Intermediate', as reported in the SIPAKMED dataset.
+When generating your dataset.pickle, always ensure that a classes.tsv file accompanies your dataset and is located in the same directory as the pickle file.
+Additionally, make sure that both files share the same name.
+For example, if you decide to name your dataset.pickle 256X256.pickle, ensure that its accompanying classes file is named 256X256.classes.tsv

 ### Documentation
 For detailed documentation, including usage examples and configuration, please refer to the `docs` directory included with the software or visit our [documentation page](http://www.lunanfoldomicsllc.com/documentation).